Using machine learning to improve the accuracy of patient deterioration predictions: Mayo Clinic Early Warning Score (MC-EWS)

 Instructions for Claiming CME Credit

-Use the link in the chat area to claim credit; in a few days you will receive an email with your CME certificate.
+Use the link in the webinar’s chat area to claim credit; in a day or two you will receive an email with your

 If you require a certificate of participation, contact Pesha@amia.org.